 Lay out exactly what you are going to do, and in which timeframe.
 Ask your customer to commit (with a yes or no) whether they will buy.

-Design your sales funnel from customers’ perspective.
-Find out which FUD keep them up at night regarding whether they want to buy from you or not, and design your sales funnel around that.
+Design your sales funnel from the customers’ perspective.
+Find out which FUD keeps them up at night regarding whether they want to buy from you or not, and design your sales funnel around that.
 Answer all of their questions, then give them a trigger that will make them buy what you want to sell them.